CS-LAB-MGMT/CS_LAB_MGMT/README.md

 This is only needed for new repositories that you want to connect to a remote server.
 This was already done.
 Cloning this project will already have the remote repo set.
 - **checking your git configuration:**
 `git config --list`
 See what is your current username and user email and if you have origin set among other things.
+Read the set-up-git link for how to set these if you don't already have them set.
 - **checking out an existing branch:**
 `git checkout <branch>`
 `git checkout main` will switch you to `main` branch